UT-RSOC/.github/profile/README.md

    Click here to join: **[https://discord.gg/E6FnWqCW](https://discord.gg/E6FnWqCW)**

    Our Discord server is the hub of our community where you can:
-   - Connect with fellow student researchers
+   - Connect with fellow SOC Analystss
    - Get real-time support and guidance
    - Stay updated on program activities and opportunities
    - Participate in discussions and knowledge sharing